 5. The Myth of Relation Between Love and Obsession

 When someone falls in love, a feeling of constant excitement and happiness without any reasonable reason seems to stick to them and it is quite natural.
 It is normal to think about the person you love almost all the time in the beginning but there is a thin line separating it from obsession.
 If you can think of nothing else apart from that person, it is only an obsession and has nothing to do with love.
-You might have read or watched in fictional love stories that the lovers are madly in love with each other and this proves that their love is true.
+You might have read or watched in fictional love stories that the lovers are madly in love with each other, and this proves that their love is true.
 But the reality is entirely different.
-Such obsession may be madness but it absolutely isn’t love.
-Love doesn’t turn your life upside down, it just adds more flavor to it.
-So your day-to-day activities aren’t meant to be affected in a bad way.
+Such obsession may be madness, but it absolutely isn’t love.
+Love doesn’t turn your life upside down; it just adds more flavor to it.
+So, your day-to-day activities are not meant to be affected in a bad way.

 6. The Myth of “Happily Ever After”

 And last, the biggest myth of all times.
-It is generally believed that when love is true, it is always full of only the happy moments.
+It is believed that when love is true, it is always full of only the happy moments.
 But I am sure every couple in the world can say differently about their own relationship.
 Everything has scope for boredom and so does love.
 It is normal to be bored and irritated with your partner and have fights.
 A relationship never stays the same.
-It constantly keeps on evolving with time and being always happy isn’t the sole meaning of love.
+It constantly keeps on evolving with time and being always happy is not the sole meaning of love.
 Love is meant to be full of colors.
-You will have fights, arguments, good & bad moments and also the sex won’t remain the same forever.
-And that doesn’t mean that love has faded with time.
-There are a lot of chemicals and hormones that are responsible for your magical sex drive and they wear off with time resulting in a lack of libido.
+You will have fights, arguments, good & bad moments, and the sex will not remain the same forever.
+And that does not mean that love has faded with time.
+There are a lot of chemicals and hormones that are responsible for your magical sex drive, and they wear off with time resulting in a lack of libido.

-However, if you feel bored and turned off almost all the time, you shouldn’t ignore it as there is a lot you can do to spice things up.
-You might have to put in a little more effort than usual but things can still get pretty exciting.
+However, if you feel bored and turned off all the time, you should not ignore it as there is a lot you can do to spice things up.
+You might have to put in a little more effort than usual, but things can still get pretty exciting.

 Relationships can be long-lasting but not by believing in these myths.
-You really need to put in some sincere efforts in order to find the right person and then create a durable partnership with him.
-Love is not just about having strong feelings for someone, it is also about using your logical mind and wisdom to see the practicality of everything and make your decisions accordingly.
+You really need to put in some sincere efforts to find the right person and then create a durable partnership with him.
+Love is not just about having strong feelings for someone; it is also about using your logical mind and wisdom to see the practicality of everything and make your decisions accordingly.